chtoucas/Narvalo.NET/Issues.md

   Review all project files for ExcludeFromSyleCop directives.

 MSBuild files:
-- Improvement: Clean up Make.CustomAfter.targets required.
-Check Retail & Lean properties, removed DeleteNupkgFile.
+- Improvement: Check Retail & Lean properties.
 - Enhancement: Copy non retail packages to the local NuGet server.
+- Bug: It seems that we didn't cover all possible configuration variants which can lead to tricky build failures.
+Run quick.cmd without visible internals then run make.ps1 Tests.
+- Bug: The Code Analysis "succeed" file does not seem to be created.
+- Improvement: In CreateAssemblyVersionFile, do not hardcode the directory to create but use instead the parent directory of AssemblyVersionFile.

 Miscs:
 - Improvement: Complete Guidelines.
   * Fully document any requirement.
+See:
     [Visual Studio Downloads](http://www.visualstudio.com/downloads/download-visual-studio-vs)
   * Document compiler conditional symbols in use.
-- Improvement: Write assembly and NuGet descriptions.
+- Improvement: Review and fill assembly and NuGet descriptions.

 Not yet planned